Using feedback to boost customer service leadership

 Capturing feedback is the fastest and easiest way to monitor and measure the success of your customer service strategy

-Capturing customer feedback can help you monitor and measure how well your service process is implemented and whether it needs rethinking or improving.
+Capturing customer feedback can help you monitor and measure how well-implemented your service process and whether your strategy needs rethinking or improving.
 This is how to use feedback to achieve that:

-Repeat issues can be identified effectively and systematically utilizing customer feedback.
-Analyzing this feedback will lead you to understand the root causes behind those issues, address them in a timely manner and/or adjust your service process to deal with them faster and more efficiently.
-Feedback insights pertaining to repeat issues can also be rerouted to different organizational departments and inform decision making in terms of future product or service development.
+Identify repeat issues effectively and systematically utilising customer feedback.
+Analyse this feedback to understand the root causes behind those issues, address them in a timely manner and/or adjust your service process to deal with them faster and more efficiently.
+You can, also, reroute feedback insights pertaining to repeat issues to different organisational departments and inform decision-making in terms of future product or service development.

 Prioritize First Contact Resolution (FCR)

-Fist Contact Resolution or FCR is one of the most important metrics when it comes to measuring service process efficiency and can give you a whole new perspective on what your customers think of the quality of the service received.
-Low FCR rates can lead to a spillover effect which might result in reducing customer loyalty by 10-30% and increase service costs by 50%.
-So, tracking FCR is key if you want to ensure that your customer service process is actually delivering the desired results – meaning really solving customer issues and not just patching them up.
+Fist Contact Resolution or FCR is one of the most critical metrics for measuring service process efficiency and can give you a whole new perspective on what your customers think of the quality of the service received.
+Low FCR rates can lead to a spillover effect which might result in reducing loyalty by 10-30% and increasing service costs by 50%.
+So, tracking FCR is vital if you want to ensure that your customer service process is actually delivering the desired results – meaning really solving customer issues and not just patching them up.

-To conclude, customer service leadership can highly benefit from a well-integrated feedback management solution that will provide actionable feedback data that can be used to reduce employee turnover, customer churn, and a costly customer service process.
+To conclude, customer service leadership can highly benefit from a well-integrated feedback management solution that provides actionable feedback data that can be used to reduce employee turnover, customer churn, and a costly customer service process.